ibnlanre/signals/README.md

 ### `subscribe`

 The `subscribe` method of the signal object is used to run a function whenever the signal changes.
 It takes a function and an optional `immediate` argument, which is `true` by default.
+It is intended to be used outside a React component.
+The `immediate` argument determines whether the function should be run immediately when it is subscribed to.

 ```typescript
 countSignal.subscribe((value) => {